pri-k/docs-mysql/index.html.md

 ## <a id="limitations"></a>Limitations ##

 - While two Proxy instances are deployed by default, there is no automation to direct clients from one to the other.
-See the note in the [Proxy](#proxy) section below, as well as the entry in [Known Issues](known-issues.html).
+See the note in the [Proxy](#proxy) section, as well as the entry in [Known Issues](known-issues.html).
 - Only the InnoDB storage engine is supported; it is the default storage engine for new tables.
 Attempted use of other storage engines (including MyISAM) may result in data loss.
 - All databases are managed by shared, multi-tenant server processes.
 Although data is securely isolated between tenants using unique credentials, application performance may be impacted by noisy neighbors.
-- Round-trip latency between database nodes must be less than five seconds; if the latency is higher than this nodes will become partitioned.
-If more than half of cluster nodes are partitioned the cluster will lose quorum and become unusable until manually bootstrapped.
+- Round-trip latency between database nodes must be less than five seconds; if the latency is higher than this, nodes will become partitioned.
+If more than half of cluster nodes are partitioned, the cluster will lose quorum and become unusable until manually bootstrapped.
 - See also the list of [Known Limitations](https://mariadb.com/kb/en/mariadb/mariadb-galera-cluster-known-limitations/) in MariaDB cluster.

 ## <a id="known-issues"></a>Known Issues ##